-Deborah is also recognized as a leading practitioner on data protection, including privacy and cyber-security as well as the use, aggregation and monetization of data.
-Deborah advises clients on an array of data privacy, protection and security matters under HIPAA, state privacy and security laws, and emerging guidance arising from the coronavirus pandemic.
-She has represented clients involved in high-profile security incidents involving protected health and other sensitive personal information.
-Her representation has included matters involving the United States Department of Health and Human Services and Office for Civil Rights, as well as HIPAA security audits and qui tam actions initiated by state and federal government authorities.
+Deborah was also recognized as a leading practitioner on data protection, including privacy and cyber-security as well as the use, aggregation and monetization of data.
+Deborah advised clients on an array of data privacy, protection and security matters under HIPAA, state privacy and security laws, and emerging guidance arising from the coronavirus pandemic.
+She represented clients involved in high-profile security incidents involving protected health and other sensitive personal information.
+Her representation included matters involving the United States Department of Health and Human Services and Office for Civil Rights, as well as HIPAA security audits and qui tam actions initiated by state and federal government authorities.
 She was part of the firm’s team that secured a landmark victory for LabMD in its dispute with the FTC over the company’s security practices.
-Deborah has advised clients on novel data use issues, including the use of online tracking technologies such as Google Analytics and Meta Pixel on patient-facing websites and whether the use of such technologies may implicate HIPAA, FTC and/or state data breach notification laws.
+Deborah advised clients on novel data use issues, including the use of online tracking technologies such as Google Analytics and Meta Pixel on patient-facing websites and whether the use of such technologies may implicate HIPAA, FTC and/or state data breach notification laws.
 She represented a renowned health system on the first-ever OCR compliance inquiry related to these technologies, without precedent or the benefit of regulatory guidance.

 Experience

-• Health care providers, health systems and vendors – Deborah advises on the use of online tracking technologies such as Google Analytics and Meta Pixel on patient-facing websites and whether the use of such technologies may implicate HIPAA, FTC and/or state data breach notification laws.
+• Health care providers, health systems and vendors – Deborah advised on the use of online tracking technologies such as Google Analytics and Meta Pixel on patient-facing websites and whether the use of such technologies may implicate HIPAA, FTC and/or state data breach notification laws.

 • Jacobs Holdings – Deborah advised Jacobs Holdings AG, a global professional investment firm based in Zurich, in its acquisition of Pittsburgh-based North American Dental Group, a network of more than 200 dental practices in 11 states and 23 regional markets.